Secret Invasion (miniseries): Cast and characters

 The former director of S.H.I.E.L.D. who has been working with the Skrulls in space for years before returning to Earth.
-Fury has been away from Earth so long in part because he is worn out and uncertain of his place in the world following the events of Avengers: Infinity War (2018) and Avengers: Endgame (2019).
+Fury has been away from Earth so long in part because he is worn out and uncertain of his place in the world following the events of the films Avengers: Infinity War (2018) and Avengers: Endgame (2019).
 Jackson said the series would delve deeper into Fury's past and future, and allowed him to "explore something other than the badassery of who Nick Fury is" including the toll of his job on his personal life.
-He continued that Secret Invasion allowed him to work out some new elements of the character that his previous appearances in the MCU had not.
+He continued that Secret Invasion allowed him to work out some new elements of the character that his previous appearances in the Marvel Cinematic Universe (MCU) had not.
 Executive producer Jonathan Schwartz added that "sins from [Fury's] past start to haunt him once again" given the things he had to do to protect Earth in the past have ramifications.